-Question 5.10 Find an elementary property which distinguishes the classes of low and super-low r.e. degrees.
+QUESTION 5.11.
+Find an elementary property which distinguishes the classes of low and super-low r.e. degrees.
 For instance, is there a noncappable (hence, low cuppable) degree which does not cup with a super-low r.e. degree to 0'?
+Is there a degree which is not the supremum of two super-low degrees?

 It would also be interesting to see to what extent Theorem 4.1 holds for d.r.e. sets.
 Acknowledgement.
 The author thanks Frank Stephan and Sebastiaan Terwijn for helpful comments.